-Shop Smart Inc. is pleased to announce the winners of the Brad's Deals Scholarship, formerly known as the Shop Smart Scholarship.
+Brad's Deals is pleased to announce the winners of the Brad's Deals Scholarship, formerly known as the Shop Smart Scholarship.
 Applicants competed for $10,000 in scholarship money with essays explaining how their college experiences are or will be "enabled by remarkable frugality, ingenuity, effort or thrift".
 The five winning essays, chosen from more than 4,300 applications, demonstrated unique, and sometimes extreme, money saving strategies while pursuing a college education.
-Each scholarship winner received a $2,000 scholarship from Shop Smart Inc.
+Each scholarship winner received a $2,000 scholarship from Brad's Deals and Shop Smart LLC.